lindayi/distdiff/README.md

 # Distribution Comparison

-Distribution Comparison (`DistComp`) is a toolset for visualizing comparison between two distributions.
+Distribution Comparison (`DistCompare`) is a toolset for visualizing comparison between two distributions.

 This toolset contains functions that plot: